LeonardoCerv/ez-badges/README.md

 - Fixed dimension mismatch between SVG container and image
 - Proper aspect ratio preservation
 - Smart scaling for images that are too large or too small

-**"HTML parsing failed"**
-- The website may have anti-bot protection
-- The website may be temporarily unavailable

 **"Unsupported image format"**
 - Ensure your image is in a supported format (PNG, JPG, GIF, WebP, SVG)